 - Be conservative with your valuation for any business

 - Diversify your portfolio

-Now, you have a much better idea about how to invest in the stock market for high return at a low risk.
+Now, you have a much better idea about how to invest in the stock market for high returns at low risk.

 How To Pick Good Stocks